SmartHelp: Instant Emergency Localization with a Single Click

 The first step (“where are you?”) is done by streamlining the user’s location to a map-centric emergency call center.
 Secondly, the user answers the “what is it?” question by clicking on the symbol that depicts the type of emergency (fire, police, or medical assistance).
 Next, he/she is connected to the rescue center via call or chat.
 The third question (“who are you?”) is automatically answered with pre-defined personal information such as name, address, and existing medical conditions.
 All this allows the emergency call handler to share the user’s details with the rescue team.

 The app also covers situations, when the user is in no condition to communicate with the emergency center back and forth.
-This is done with the use of one of the app’s flag features – SmartButton.
+This is done using a key device integrated with the app – SmartButton.

-The single-click emergency button allows the user to instantly streamline his location not only to rescuers, but also family, friends, or even his/her security company – anyone whose details were added to the app.
+The single-click emergency button allows the user to instantly streamline they location not only to rescuers, but also family, friends, or even their security company – anyone whose details were added to the app.

 Importantly, once the SmartButton is pressed, all of the notified sides keep receiving live updates on the status of the rescue request (for ex., if the user exchanged any chat communication with the emergency team, it also gets shared with the other parties).